scosman/secret_share/README.md

 6. Uses golang's standard crypto package (audited)
 7. No dependencies except for offical Google go packages
 8. Open source: build yourself or use public builds with checksums
-9. Tiny: read all the code in about 5 minutes.
+9. Tiny: read all the [crypto code](core/crypto.go) in about 1 minute or the whole app in about 5 minutes.

 ## Install